epourgh/dog-breeds/README.md

 ## Challenges
-* Did not see an API call for getting both all the breeds and a random image of each breed in the documentation or Symfony routes, outside of gettng a maximum of 50 images for all the breeds.
+* Did not see an API call for getting both all the breeds and a random image of each breed in the documentation or in the Symfony routes, outside of gettng a maximum of 50 images at random for all the breeds.
 Instead I went with fetching all the breeds first, followed by making a call to the individual breeds.
 The objects were cached to local storage.

 ### Acknowledgments
-* The Webpack/TypeScript/Sass was boilerplate I set up earlier this year.
+* The Webpack/TypeScript/Sass was boilerplate I set up from earlier this year.